Animadversio/Animadversio.github.io/_academic_notes/Notes on Algorithms for Non-Negative Matrix Factorization.md

 The core idea is to solve each component to the residue separately, so each subproblem is much simpler, and also local to the component.

+## Remark
+There are multiple interperatations of NMF, they are mathematically equivalent

+* K-means
+* Sparse coding
+* Generative model

 # Reference